 In a last ditch effort to move more Rift VR headsets this holiday season, Oculus has again reduced the price, this time a temporary discount to $379 (£369).
 The offer runs through 11:59 pm (PT) December 20 and includes the headset, two tracking sensors, a pair of Touch controllers, and seven apps.

-The deal is available direct from Oculus, though it's also being offered at that price at Amazon, Best Buy, and Newegg.
+The deal is available direct from Oculus (opens in new tab), though it's also being offered at that price at Amazon (opens in new tab), Best Buy (opens in new tab), and Newegg (opens in new tab).
 Redeemable apps that come with the package include Luckey's Tale, Medium, Toybox, Quill, Dead and Buried, Dragon Front, and Robo Recall.

 This is not a giant discount by any stretch, though the Rift has only been hovering at this price point since October when Oculus permanently discounted the headset to $399.